-Think: solar panels, commercial toilet composting, and rainwater harvesting.
-Also consider things like improved resiliency guidelines that account for natural disasters to create longer-lasting buildings.
+Think solar panels, commercial composting toilets, and rainwater harvesting.
+Also, consider things like improved resiliency guidelines that account for natural disasters to create longer-lasting buildings.
 These initiatives are becoming more commonplace, and they all represent ways that infrastructure can minimize its environmental footprint.

 Certified groups and individuals come together to make green buildings a reality.
 The process begins even before breaking ground with site surveys for topography, drainage/soil samples, and sun patterns.
 The role of architects and engineers might be to design a natural ventilation system to offset air conditioning use, then to work with builders and local organizations to source sustainable materials.

 Once constructed, building tenants play their part to minimize their own energy, water, and general resource use within the structure.
 Each group fulfills an important role in making the building more environmentally friendly.